zanzo420/valheim-expand_world_prefabs/README.md

 - locationDistance (default: `0` meters): Search distance for nearby locations.
   - If 0, uses the location exterior radius.
 - events: List of event ids.
 At least one must be active nearby.
-  - Keyword `all` can be used to match any event.
+  - If set without `eventDistance`, the search distance is 100 meters.
-- eventDistance (default: `100` meters): Search distance for nearby events.
+- eventDistance: Search distance for nearby events.
+  - If set without `events`, any nearby event is valid.
 - filter: Data filter for the object.
   - Format is `type, key, value`.
 Supported types are bool, int, hash, float and string.
     - `filter: bool, boss, true` would apply only to boss creatures.